 system.log file.
 Look for lines mentioning the

 IOPMQueue is part of macOS and is responsible for waking up and powering on your Mac to a schedule.
-This is the same system that Apple's Energy Saver System Preference uses.
+This is the same system that the Energy Saver panel within System Preference.app uses.

 Can you find a line mentioning your expected power event?